 - 1) The patient is placed in a very strong magnetic field.
-Creating this very strong magnetic field is technically very demanding, explaining MRI machines are so expensive ( $\sim 0.5 1.5$ \$ million) - 2) The patient is irradiated with radiofrequency electromagnetic radiation. - 3) The flipping (resonance) of H nuclear spins is monitored Actually emitted photons are measured using the FT method. - 4) Magnetic field gradients are used to gain imaging information.
+Creating this very strong magnetic field is technically very demanding, explaining MRI machines are so expensive ($\sim 0.5 1.5$ \$ million) - 2) The patient is irradiated with radiofrequency electromagnetic radiation. - 3) The flipping (resonance) of 1H nuclear spins is monitored Actually emitted photons are measured using the FT method. - 4) Magnetic field gradients are used to gain imaging information.
 The magnetic field gradients are rotated around a central point and measurements are taken at each angle around 360° to gain 2-dimensional information.
 This technique is called tomography.

-The same three spots seen from different angles-By analyzing al) angles the locations and intensities can be calculated
+The same three spots seen from different angles-By analyzing all angles the boatons and intensities of the 3 objects can be calculated